mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 # Post-install PiHole setup

-Go to your router settings, note these steps depend entirely on your router model
+- Go to your router settings, note these steps depend entirely on your own router model

 - Forward port 51820 to your Pi's local IP address to enable Wireguard to work properly
 - Set your primary DNS in your DHCP server settings to your Pi's local IP.
 Leave the secondary DNS blank.

+### (optional) Setting up adlists and whitelists

 - I like the [pihole list tool](https://github.com/jessedp/pihole5-list-tool) for adding adlists and whitelists, you can install it by SSH back to your Pi, then running `sudo pip3 install pihole5-list-tool --upgrade` .
 Select the Docker version once it launches, then choose blocklists and whitelists options from the list.

-### Setting up apps that use PiHole API token
+### (optional) Setting up apps that use PiHole API token

 - You can use PiHole apps (e.g., [Pi-Hole remote](https://apps.apple.com/nl/app/pi-hole-remote/id1515445551?l=en)) by selecting https://, using your [Raspbery Pi IP] and port: 443 along with your PiHole's API token.
 I set up two PiHoles in the app *PiHole - local* and *PiHole - remote*.
 To set up remote, I used https://, 172.18.0.5, and port:443